Georgia Home Insurance: Average Costs & Coverage Guide 2026

 What does a standard Georgia home insurance policy cover?

-A standard Georgia home insurance policy (HO-3) typically covers your dwelling structure, other structures (like a fence or detached garage), personal belongings, loss of use (additional living expenses if your home is uninhabitable), personal liability, and medical payments to others.
+A standard Georgia home insurance policy (HO-3) typically covers your dwelling structure, other structures (like a fence or detached garage), personal belongings, loss of use, personal liability, and medical payments to others.
 It does not cover flood damage or earthquake damage, which require separate policies.

 Why is home insurance so expensive in Georgia?

 Georgia's rates are driven up by several factors: the state's high frequency of severe weather including tornadoes, hail, and hurricanes; rising construction and labor costs that increase claim payouts; rapid population growth expanding development into risk-prone areas; and broader inflation pressures.
-Rates have climbed nearly 40% over the past five years statewide.
+Rates have climbed roughly 36% to 40% since 2019 to 2021 and continue to rise year over year.

 Do I need flood insurance if I live in coastal Georgia or near a river?